Mental Health Facilities Johnson County, IA

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Chatham Oaks is a mental health clinic in Johnson County, Iowa, located at 4515 Melrose Avenue, 52246 zip code.
 Chatham Oaks offers residential treatment.
-Chatham Oaks provides individual psychotherapy, group therapy and behavior modification to seniors 65 or older, young adults and adults.
-Some other services provided by Chatham Oaks include case management, suicide prevention services and psychosocial rehabilitation services.
+Chatham Oaks provides individual psychotherapy, activity therapy and behavior modification to seniors 65 or older, young adults and adults.
+Some other services provided by Chatham Oaks include case management, illness management and recovery and chronic disease/illness management.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.